MontFerret/montferret.github.io/content/blog/say-hello-to-ferret.md

 Once the document is loaded, we use the ``ELEMENTS`` function to find all list entries and iterate over them using FQL keywords ``FOR IN``, the construction which is familiar to many developers.
 Notice, for the search we use regular CSS selector like we would use in a browser.

-Inside the ``FOR`` loop body we get inner text of elements of a row using the helper function ``INNER_TEXT``.
+Inside the ``FOR`` loop body we find child elements that represent repository name and description using the ``ELEMENT`` function.
 And again we use variables and CSS selector for simplicity and more efficiency.

 After getting inner text of all elements we are interested in, we use ``RETURN`` statement with an object literal.
 Those who are familiar with JavaScript will recognize the syntax - an object literal with property shorthand.
 In other words, on each iteration we create an object with 2 properties: name and description.
 The ``RETURN`` statement works as aggregator, and the result of the query is an array of objects.